Baseball Coaching Staff

 David Olson

-Prior to Campbell, David coached at the University of the Cumberlands as a Graduate Assistant while working on a Masters of Arts in Teaching.
+Prior to Campbell, Olson coached at the University of the Cumberlands as a Graduate Assistant while working on a Masters of Arts in Teaching.
 He worked with corner infielders, hitters, and coached base running for the team.
-Additionally, David was in charge of west coast recruiting which involved recruiting the states of Washington, Oregon, and California.
-Being a native of the Pacific Northwest, David spent much time recruiting the NWAC.
+Additionally, Olson was in charge of west coast recruiting which involved recruiting in the states of Washington, Oregon, and California.
+Being a native of the Pacific Northwest, Olson spent much time recruiting the NWAC.
 In 2014 the team went on to a 31-23 record reaching a Mid-South Conference tournament berth.

 Olson with Cerillo Shenton Pinorini

-Olson meeting with fab three Mason Cerrillo (Pac-12 Academic Athlete of the Year), Austin Shenton (5th round draft pick), Austin Pinorini (Gonzaga 2-year starter, Cleveland draft pick)
+Olson meeting with Fab Three Mason Cerrillo (Pac-12 Academic Athlete of the Year), Austin Shenton (fifth round draft pick), Austin Pinorini (Gonzaga second-year starter, Cleveland draft pick)

 David Olson